CSCI-5828-S22-Team/Social_Media_Emergency_Monitoring/README.md

 ## Important Note: This repo does not house our full codebase, but is instead here mostly to ensure our wiki is publicly availible.
 Our codebase can be accessed [here.](https://github.com/bvjhansisaketa/jrprWebsite)

+## After our class presentation, we accomplished the following tasks:
+* Moved the data collection and data analysis functions to their own files
+* Removed calls to data collection and data analysis functions from main and scheduled them to be called from Heroku cron jobs
+* Added RabbitMQ message passing between data collection / data analysis / sending alert functions

 ### Team members:
 * Parker Morris